haven-ai/optimization-toolkit/README.md

 ## Adding a dataset

-As an example, let's add the `CIFAR10` dataset.
+As an example, let's add the `mnist` dataset.

 Define a new dataset and its according transformations in `src/datasets/__init__.py` for `dataset_name = "<new_dataset>"`.